GlobalWebIndex/challenge-calcs/README.md

 * Complete implementation inside your repo and invite us for review (GH user names: `zdenal`, `romansklenar`).
 * Open pull request in your repository with your own implementation which makes tests green.
 Also please feel free to design another structure on class or methods level.
 The current logic is only scratch for push off.
-* Comment your pull request with message letting us know that we can review your code.
+* Comment your pull request with a message letting us know that we can review your code.
-* Comment your PR with any question in case you will need any help (or send us email - see bellow).
+* Comment your PR with questions in case you need any help (or send us email - see bellow).

 ***__You can also open pull request before you're finished with implementation in case you are willing to discuss anything!__***

 # Contacts
-In case you want to apply for the position in our team please contact `petr@globalwebindex.net`.
-If you have any questions about implementation itself you can send mail to `zdenko@globalwebindex.net` or `roman@globalwebindex.net`.
+If you would like to apply for the position in our team, please contact `petr@globalwebindex.net`.
+If you have any questions about implementation itself, you can send mail to `zdenko@globalwebindex.net` or `roman@globalwebindex.net`.
 Also you can open an issue/PR in this repository so we can discuss any part together.